Welcome to Prescott Unified School District’s Volunteer Program

 Level Three Volunteer

-Online Volunteer Application and Fingerprint Based Background Check
+Online Volunteer Application and Criminal Based Background Check

 If you are interested in working as a Level Two or Level Three Volunteer, please complete the PUSD Volunteer Program online application here.